OklenCodes/SimplePythonThings/README.md

 Potential future enhancements could include:

 * ~Implementing transaction history.~
-* Adding more account types (e.g., checking account with overdraft).
 * Implementing more robust error handling and input validation.
 * Persisting account data to a file or database.
 * Adding user authentication and security features.